emsterdam1/anRNAlab-Protocols/NGS/TEQUILA-SEQ-cDNA-enrichment.md

 **9.** Capture sample beads and remove supernatant. <br/> Add 50 µL of HOT Wash Buffer I, vortex quickly, spin down, and move suspensions to new tube.

-**10.** Wash samples twice with 100 µL of HOT Wash Buffer II at 65 °C for 5 min with mixing.
+**10.** Wash samples twice with 100 µL of HOT Wash Buffer II at 65 °C for 5 min with mixing. <br/> _Note: After each wash, spin down, capture beads, and remove supernatant._

-**11.** Wash once in 100 µL of room temp Wash Buffer I. <br/> Vortex for 2 minutes.
-Spin down, capture beads, and remove supernatant.
+**11.** Wash once in 100 µL of room temp Wash Buffer I. Vortex for 2 minutes.

-**12.** Wash once in 100 µL of room temp Wash Buffer II. <br/> Vortex for 1 minute.
-Spin down, capture beads, and remove supernatant.
+**12.** Wash once in 100 µL of room temp Wash Buffer II.
+Vortex for 1 minute.

-**13.** Wash once in 100 µL of room temp Wash Buffer III. <br/> Vortex for 30 seconds.
-Spin down, capture beads, and remove supernatant.
+**13.** Wash once in 100 µL of room temp Wash Buffer III.
+Vortex for 30 seconds.

 **14.** Resuspend beads in 20 µL of nuclease-free water.
 Library PCR can be performed on-beads.